Detective Conan: Black Iron Submarine: Plot

-Later on, Vermouth informed Gin that after running the All-Age Recognition system once again, she discovered that the system is able to pick up the image of the person with similar faces, but not necessarily the same person, indicating that the system is flawed.
+Later on, Vermouth informed Gin that after running the All-Age Recognition system once again, she discovered that the system is able to pick up the image of a person with a similar face, but not necessarily the same person, indicating that the system is flawed.
 Frustrated by this development and following order from Rum, Gin decided to use the submarine to destroy the Buoy.
 However, when he tried to confront Haibara and Naomi, he discovered that the two have escaped from the submarine under the clues provided by Kir.
 Conan went back to the Buoy and revealed via Kogoro that the person who murdered Leonhardt is Grace.
 Grace murdered Leonhardt as Leonhardt has examined the access log and discovered that Grace is the only person accessing the camera footage.
 Grace is then revealed to be Pinga and tried to escape from the Buoy.
 With the submarine setting to attack the Buoy, Conan tries to light the position of the submarine from underwater and arranged for Shuichi Akai to shoot the rocket that severely damages the submarine, forcing the Black Organization to flee from the submarine.
 Pinga dies from the blast when the submarine explodes.
 Conan later loses consciousness underwater, only to be rescued by Haibara who went after him and took him to the surface.

 In the post-credits scene, it is revealed that Naomi's father survives the attempted murder, and Pacific Buoy project will be moved to another country.
 Naomi realizes that Haibara is in fact Shiho Miyano, a friend who shielded her from being bullied when they studied in the United States.
 The flaw in the system is revealed to have been staged by Vermouth, who disguised herself as Shiho and appeared in security camera footages to disprove the fact that Haibara is Shiho Miyano.
 An elderly woman whom Haibara earlier offered ticket to purchase Fusae Campbell-branded ginkgo leaf pin is revealed to be Vermouth, who says that Conan must find the reason she helped stage the flaw in the system himself.